Toggle mobile menu visibility

 Find out answers to the most common questions we get asked about CCTV.

 We are currently in the process of upgrading our CCTV systems around Swansea.
-New data reflecting this will be available on this page later in the year.

 Who is responsible for CCTV cameras across the city?

-For general enquiries about the Safer Swansea Partnership cameras, contact:
+For general enquiries about the system contact:

 Gareth Pritchard on Tel: 07917 200079 or email gareth.pritchard@swansea.gov.uk